Bell Bank: Awards received by Bell Bank

-Pay It Forward program
+Pay It Forward Program

 Part of Bell Bank's culture is its Pay It Forward program, which Michael Solberg started in 2007.
 The program gives full-time employees $1,000 and part-time employees $500 each year to give to people and organizations in need.
-Bell has given more than $24 million in employee-driven charitable giving since launching.
-Julie Peterson Klein heads the Pay It Forward program.
+Bell has given more than $25 million in employee-driven charitable giving since launching.

 Community outreach

 In 2022, Bell launched a “Big Blue Bus” that will bring banking, mortgage and financial planning resources into neighborhoods throughout the company’s geographic area.
 Bell also co-hosted a “shark tank” style accelerator called Get Down to Business with The Get Down Coffee Co. and Neighborhood Development Center at the 3M Open, where they gave away $100,000 to three diverse entrepreneurs to grow their businesses.
 The grants were funded by Bell Bank and 3M Open Fund and facilitated by Neighborhood Development Center.

-Sponsorships and endorsements
+Sponsorships and Endorsements

 Bell has formed partnerships with athletes and other celebrities with North Dakota and Minnesota ties.
 Some of them work with Bell on charitable causes.